-One a huge man, with a gnarled ugly face, eyes at an odd angle, one long dipping eyebrow.
+The second a huge man with a gnarled ugly face, eyes at an odd angle, one long dipping eyebrow.
 Willie Carravetta leaned back on his chair smoking a cigarette without holding it, only tilted his head to take a drag and keep the curling smoke out of his drooping lower eye.
 He thumbed through a skin magazine, feet on the desk.

 A screech of tires from the street followed by a bump, a pause and the clunk of a car door slamming.

 Condy stood and peered out the window toward the street, moved around the counter.
 "What th'?"
 He went out the door, followed by Willie.
 Together they walked toward the locked swing gates at the front of the junkyard.
 Just outside, parked on the wide grassy boulevard between the mesh fence and the curb was an older Ford LTD sedan, steam hissing under the hood, a glint of green liquid beneath the engine.
 Condy listened to the footfalls of someone running.

 Willie said, "Jeese, what’s goin' on?"